The Woman in White (novel): Plot

 While Marian is ill, Laura is tricked into travelling to London, and the identity switch is accomplished.
 Anne Catherick succumbs to her illness and is buried as Laura, while Laura is drugged and conveyed to the asylum as Anne.
 When Marian visits the asylum, hoping to learn something from Anne, she finds Laura, who has been treated by her attendants as a deluded Anne when she protests her true identity as Laura.
 Marian bribes the nurse, and Laura escapes.
 Meanwhile, Walter has returned from Honduras, and the three live incognito in London, making plans to restore Laura's identity.
-During his research, Walter discovers Glyde's secret: he is illegitimate, and therefore not entitled to his title or property.
-In the belief that Walter has discovered or will discover his secret, Glyde attempts to incinerate the incriminating document but perishes in the flames.
-From Anne's mother (Jane Catherick), Walter discovers that Anne never knew what Glyde's secret was.
-She had only known that there was a secret around Glyde and had repeated words her mother had said in anger to threaten Glyde.
-The truth was that Glyde's mother had already been married to an Irish man, who had left her, and had not been free to remarry.
-While he had no problem claiming the estate, Glyde had needed his parents' marriage certificate to borrow money.
+During his research, Walter discovers Sir Percival's secret: he is illegitimate, and therefore not entitled to his title or property.
+In the belief that Walter has discovered or will discover his secret, Sir Percival attempts to incinerate the incriminating document but perishes in the flames.
+From Anne's mother (Jane Catherick), Walter discovers that Anne never knew what Sir Percival's secret was.
+She had only known that there was a secret around Sir Percival and had repeated words her mother had said in anger to threaten Sir Percival.
+The truth was that Sir Percival's mother had already been married to an Irish man, who had left her, and had not been free to remarry.
+While he had no problem claiming the estate, Sir Percival had needed his parents' marriage certificate to borrow money.
 He therefore had gone to a church in the village where his parents had lived together, and had added a fake marriage record (of his parents) to the church register.
 Mrs. Catherick had helped him obtain access to the register and had been rewarded with a gold watch and an annual payment.

 The 'Woman in White' lies helplessly on the sofa as if she was an invalid.
 Illustration by Thomas Eyre Macklin.

-During the period of Glyde and Mrs. Catherick's relationship, a vestry-clerk from a nearby town had made regular visits to the church and had made a copy of the church's marriage register.
+During the period of Sir Percival and Mrs. Catherick's relationship, a vestry-clerk from a nearby town had made regular visits to the church and had made a copy of the church's marriage register.
 This duplicate was kept safely in the vestry-clerk's office in town.
 Walter, knowing of the suspect entry in the original church register, now goes to the vestry-clerk's office, obtains the duplicate, and finds that no such entry exists in it, thus confirming the original register contained a fake entry.